 1416 Broadway Avenue,

-When the 1911 Grand Theater was gutted by fire in 1938, it was entirely rebuilt in stunning Art Deco style, and renamed the Time Theatre.
+The Grand Theatre was opened December 19, 1910 and was gutted by fire in 1938.
+It was entirely rebuilt in stunning Art Deco style, and renamed the Time Theatre, reopening August 18, 1938.

 It was operated by the Frisina Amusement Co. in the early-1940’s.

 Its glossy cream-colored glazed terra-cotta facade, with two bands of maroon colored tiles flanking the center panel, featured a V-shaped vertical sign with the theatre’s name on each side.
 The marquee, trimmed with multi-colored neon lighting, featured an octagonal-shaped clock with a band of steel behind it, very much resembling a wristwatch.

 Below, the set of doors, with their semi-circle windows and curving stainless steel handles, looked like something from a luxury liner of the era.

 This beautiful example of late-Art Deco style theatre architecture was twinned in 1985, but stopped showing movies in the 1980’s.
 In 2002, the theatre was transformed into a concert venue/banquet hall, its landmark facade still in nice condition.
 This use lasted a couple of years before the building was closed again.

 Recently, the Apostolic Center church of Mattoon has been using the former Time Theatre for presentations of Christian-themed live dramas.

 Just login to your account and subscribe to this theater.